khaeru/genno/doc/usage.rst

 - :meth:`Computer.add` is used to build the graph.
 - The first argument to :meth:`add` is the label or key of the node; the description of what it will produce.
-- The following arguments describe the task, calculation, or computation to be performed:
+- The following arguments describe the computation (for instance, a task with a specific operator) to be performed:

   - For nodes ‘A’ and ‘B’, these are simply a raw or literal value.
     When the node is executed, this value is returned.